Backpacking Guide and Checklists

 Take less.
 Enjoy more.
 Stick to the list.
 Weigh your stuff and replace heavier items with lighter ones.

-- Philmont Official Equipment List for 2019 (Online version.
+- Philmont Official Equipment List for What to Bring (Online version.
 Also see details on pages 45-48 of the Unit Guide above.
-Stick to this list and you can’t go wrong.)
+Stick to this list and you can’t go wrong.).
+Here’s the PDF download of the same official list.

-- See the Philmont Official list with estimated weights on LighterPack.com.
-Download the CSV file of the Philmont Personal Items to use in Excel or upload into your own lighterpack.com account (it’s free to use) to create your personalized list.
+- If you want to manage your list using the free online tool at LighterPack.com, here’s the Philmont Official list with estimated weights on LighterPack.com.
+Download the CSV file of the Philmont Personal Items to use in Excel or upload the excel file into your own lighterpack.com account (it’s free to use) to manage your personalized list and share it with your crew.

 - Download Troop 118 2017 Backpacking Guide